-We believe that our cash and cash equivalents of \$6.2 million on March 31, 2024 will not be sufficient to fund our current operating plan through the third quarter of 2024.
+We believe that our cash and cash equivalents of \$4.2 million on June 30, 2024 will not be sufficient to fund our current operating plan through the third quarter of 2024.
 Certain elements of our operating plan cannot be considered probable, and in order to support our business we initiated a process to explore a range of strategic alternatives focused on maximizing value.

 As part of our strategic restructuring program, we initiated a workforce reduction of nearly 30% in May 2023.
 Additionally, we are continuing to explore alternative strategic options, including an acquisition, merger, reverse merger, other business combination, sale of assets or licensing.
-We converted approximately 20% of our outstanding indebtedness into equity in July 2023 and a further approximately 35% in April 2024.
+We have also converted an aggregate of \$30.0 million of outstanding principal under the Term Loan Agreement in exchange for equity in 2024, reducing total debt to CRG by approximately 80% percent from May 2023 amounts.

 The Term Loan Agreement with CRG (See Note 6) has a minimum liquidity covenant which initially required us to maintain a minimum cash balance of \$5.0 million.
 In May 2023, CRG reduced the minimum liquidity covenant under the Term Loan Agreement from \$5.0 million to \$500,000 until December 31, 2023.
-In July 2023, the Company also converted \$10.0 million of the outstanding debt with CRG to equity.
+In July 2023, April 2024, and May 2024, the Company converted \$10.0 million, \$15.0 million, and \$15.0 million, respectively, of the outstanding debt with CRG to equity.
 In October 2023, the Term Loan Agreement was amended to extend both the interest-only period and the maturity date by one year from December 30, 2024 to December 31, 2025, and permanently reduce the minimum liquidity covenant from \$5.0 million to \$500,000.